gitbls/ndm/README.md

 * Only /24 networks are supported.
 This includes 192.168.n.* for any 'n'.
 * No IPV6 support
 * ndm is fully tested and supported on RasPiOS (Stretch and Buster).
 Other distros require minor work (config file names/locations).
 * Nameserver failover, although this can be done with an external script.
-See section "Nameserver failover")
+See section "Nameserver failover" below.

 ## Installing on RasPiOS